-It's also one of the largest energy suppliers in Great Britain, providing energy to around 4.3 million homes and businesses.
+It's also one of the largest energy suppliers in Great Britain, providing energy to around 3.8 million homes and businesses.

 Eon says it aims to lead the global shift towards new technology and be more sustainable.
-It sells solar panels and home batteries, and is installing electric vehicle charging points across the country.
+It sells solar panels and home batteries, and it is installing electric vehicle charging points across the country.

 Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, if live chat is faster and our full verdict on Eon.

 Based on a survey in September 2021 of 978 Eon customers.

 Pros: The majority of customers didn't have a reason to complain to Eon in the year before the survey

 Cons: Slow to answer the phone to its customers; live chat sometimes wasn’t available in our investigation update

 Eon scored a disappointing two stars out of five for bill accuracy, bill clarity, customer service and value for money.
 Customers of the highest-scoring brand achieved four stars for the same four measures.

 Eon is jointly ranked with SSE and Scottish Power, both of which scored the same for bill accuracy and value for money.

 Average service, but no real issues